Kids rescued, father dies after he reportedly sets off fireworks in home - NewsBreak

 “Our goal was to effect an arrest, but it definitely wasn’t for him to get injured or killed,” said Lt.
 Weidman.

-It turns out that residents in the surrounding neighborhood had been terrorized in recent months by someone who had been shooting off fireworks in the middle of the night, and police received up to 30 complaints.Detached garage catches fire in Dayton, no injuries
+It turns out that residents in the surrounding neighborhood had been terrorized in recent months by someone who had been shooting off fireworks in the middle of the night, and police received up to 30 complaints.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 Last week, investigators identified Tyo as the person who was responsible.
 Tyo was arrested Wednesday and booked into the Stark County Jail on charges of inducing panic, fireworks violations, and having weapons under disability.